Cana's Voice

 Cana's Voice is an American Christian music trio from the United States; which formed in 2016.
 They have released one studio album, This Changes Everything (2016), with StowTown Records.

-Background
+History

 The trio are Ernie Haase & Signature Sound's Doug Anderson, Avalon's Jody McBrayer, and The Greenes' TaRanda Greene.
 They started recording music in 2016, when they signed to StowTown Records.

-Music history

 Their first studio album, This Changes Everything, was released on May 27, 2016, from StowTown Records.